 Substance use disorder prevention and mental health promotion

-Parents are the number one influencer on youth’s decision to use substances.
-Parents should begin conversations about risky behaviors early and follow up on these conversations often.
+We encourage parents and caregivers to talk to the youth in their lives about substances and mental health.
+Parents are the number one influence on a youth’s decision to use or not to use substances.
+It is best to begin conversations about risky behaviors early and follow up on these conversations often.
+There are resources available to help:

 - Start Talking Now – resource for parents